alphagov/gsp/adr/ADR007-identity-provider.md

 ## Context

-We need to provider a way to authenticate users who will interact with our Kubernetes clusters.
+We need to provide a way to authenticate users who will interact with our Kubernetes clusters.

 We do not have a organisation-wide identity provider.
 Virtually everyone will have a Google account.
 Many people will have a GitHub account.